AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/modernviewer.md

 * The bottom page control toolbar (`showPageControls`) is deprecated in full window and lightbox embed modes.
 Page navigation has moved to the right panel in modern viewer.
-* Docking and undocking the bottom page control toolbar (`dockPageControls`) is deprecated in full window and lightbox embed modes and will work only for sized container embed mode in modern viewer.
+* Docking and undocking the bottom page control toolbar (`dockPageControls`) is deprecated in full window and lightbox embed modes.

 ## Customer impact